-The pastry is a simple flaky pastry mixed with sour cream or yoghurt – yes, you read that correctly – which creates a light, less stodgy texture, on to which I spread thick whipped feta and topped with caramelised onions and thyme.
+The pastry is a simple flaky pastry mixed with sour cream or yoghurt – yes, you read that correctly – which creates a light, surprisingly crisp texture, on to which I spread thick whipped feta and topped with caramelised onions and thyme.
 (Here, I must add a warning – fill your galette on the baking tray.
 Dear reader, make your life easier and learn from my mistakes.)

 After all, beige foods aren’t bad.
 They can just be a little frustrating to photograph.
 Not that four-year-old me would have really minded.

 - ½ tsp salt

 - 60g Greek yoghurt + 75g for the whipped feta cream

 - 2 tsp dried thyme + 1 tsp extra for assembling

 - 30ml balsamic vinegar